tosmart01/fastapi-build/README.md

 ### Django-like ORM Operations

-This project implements Django-like functionality based on SQLAlchemy, offering convenient asynchronous and synchronous APIs.
-It supports common database operations such as create, query, update, delete, and also advanced features like soft delete, pagination, and aggregation.
+This project implements a simplified version of Django-like functionality using SQLAlchemy, providing both asynchronous and synchronous APIs for ease of use.
+It facilitates basic database operations like creating, querying, updating, and deleting records, along with more advanced features such as soft deletion, pagination, and aggregation.

+Note: This is a simplified version and does not support complex operations like joining tables, foreign key relationships, or querying with underscores (e.g., field__contains).

 **Core Features**